Ganglion cyst: Prognosis

 Recurrence rate is higher in aspirated cysts than in excised ones.
 Ganglion cysts have been found to recur following surgery in 12% to 41% of patients.

 A six-year outcome study of the treatment of ganglion cysts on the dorsal wrist compared excision, aspiration, and no treatment.
 Neither excision nor aspiration provided long-term benefit better than no treatment.
 Of the untreated ganglion cysts, 58% resolved spontaneously; the postsurgery recurrence rate in this study was 39%.
 A similar study in 2003 of ganglion cysts occurring on the palmar surface of the wrist states: "At 2- and 5-year follow-up, regardless of treatment, no difference in symptoms was found, regardless of whether the palmar wrist ganglion was excised, aspirated, or left alone."

 Etymology

 Being a misnomer that has persisted into modern times, the ganglion cyst is unrelated to the neural ganglion or ganglion cell; its etymology traces back to the ancient Greek γάγγλιον, a 'knot' or 'swelling beneath the skin', which extends to the neural masses by analogy.
 Generally, Hippocrates is credited with the description of these cysts.

 "Bible bump"

-An historical method of treatment for a ganglion cyst was to strike the lump with a large, heavy book, causing the cyst to rupture and drain into the surrounding tissues.
+A historical method of treatment for a ganglion cyst was to strike the lump with a large, heavy book, causing the cyst to rupture and drain into the surrounding tissues.
 Historically, a Bible, usually the largest (or only) book in a household, was employed for this treatment.
 This practice led to the nickname of "Bible bumps" or "Gideon's disease" for the cysts.
 This treatment risks injuring the person and thus is not recommended.